binaryphile/docker-ruby/README.md

   - **RUBY_VERSION**: the version of Ruby you want to install including patch level, e.g. 2.0.0-p247
   - **RI_VERSION**: the version of [ruby-install] to use
+- (optional) if you have a preferred ubuntu mirror, you can change the line in `.env` which refers to replace "ubuntu.wikimedia.org"
-- run `./dockerfile` and wait for it to finish
+- run `./dockerfile.sh` and wait for it to finish
 - determine the id of the finished container with `docker ps -l` (use sudo if need be)
 - (optional) commit the image: `docker commit [id]